-California is the most disaster-prone state, according to FEMA data.
+California has many tourist attractions, but it is also the most disaster-prone state, according to FEMA data.
 And unlike many other U.S. states, California is prone to massive earthquakes.
 California experienced the costliest earthquake in U.S. history with the 1994 Northridge quake, which did more than $20 billion in damage.
 The Golden State was also hit with the deadliest earthquake in U.S. history, which rocked San Francisco way back in 1906.
 The magnitude 7.9 quake and the subsequent fires it caused destroyed 28,000 buildings and resulted in more than 3,000 deaths.

 Courtesy of Lawrence McMillan, U.S. Army Corps of Engineers